Danny Did Ambassadors Program

 sashapina17@gmail.com

 In 2011, Sasha was diagnosed with epilepsy at the age of 17, one year after suffering a head injury.
-From that point on, she made it her mission to spread awareness of epilepsy in everything she does.
-Self professed as having no fear, she races BMX bikes and is a member of the Athletes vs. Epilepsy program of the Epilepsy Foundation of America.
+From that point, she made it her mission to spread awareness of epilepsy in everything she does.
+Self-professed as having no fear, she has raced BMX bikes and was a member of the Athletes vs. Epilepsy program of the Epilepsy Foundation of America.
 In 2016, Sasha race in the BMX Nationals event for Team Danny Did to represent herself, Danny Stanton and all those with epilepsy.
 Sasha now advocates in her role as a nurse.

 palmsc112@verizon.net